-- 9 The rules are adopted to implement Senate Bill 7, 88th Texas Legislature, - 10 Third Special Session (2023), which added Texas Health and Safety Code, - 11 Chapter 81D, Prohibited Coronavirus Virus Vaccine Mandates by Private - 12 Employer.
+The rules are proposed to implement Senate Bill 7, 88th Texas Legislature, Third Special Session (2023), which added Texas Health and Safety Code, Chapter 81D, Prohibited Coronavirus Virus Vaccine Mandates by Private Employer.

-- 13 The rules are adopted under: - Texas Health and Safety Code §81D.007, which provides TWC with the specific authority to adopt rules as necessary to implement and enforce Texas Health and Safety Code, Chapter 81D; and - Texas Labor Code §301.0015(a)(6), which provides TWC with the general authority to adopt, amend, or repeal such rules as it deems necessary for the effective administration of TWC services and activities. - 21 The adopted rules relate to Texas Health and Safety Code, Chapter81D.
+The rules are proposed under:

+--Texas Health and Safety Code §81D.007, which provides TWC with the specific authority to adopt rules as necessary to implement and enforce Texas Health and Safety Code, Chapter 81D; and

+--Texas Labor Code §301.0015(a)(6), which provides TWC with the general authority to adopt, amend, or repeal such rules as it deems necessary for the effective administration of TWC services and activities.

+The proposed rules relate to Texas Health and Safety Code, Chapter 81D.